Karnataka - Bull Temple

 India is a land filled with mythology and folktales.
-The mythology of this Bull temple, says that, eons ago a ferocious bull roved in the fields of Basavanagudi and ruined all the crops.
-The farmers were greatly annoyed due to this bull's wayward behavior, so all the farmers took their problem to the owner of the Bull, lord Siva.
-After hearing all their woes Siva suggested them to build a temple in reverence to the Bull, ergo a massive boulder was carved into a vivid Bull and a temple was raised in praise of this bull.
+The mythology of this Bull temple says that, eons ago a ferocious bull roved in the fields of Basavanagudi and ruined all the crops.
+The farmers were greatly annoyed due to this bull's wayward behaviour, so all the farmers took their problem to the owner of the Bull, lord Shiva.
+After hearing all their woes, lord Shiva suggested them to build a temple in reverence to the Bull, ergo a massive boulder was carved into a vivid Bull and a temple was raised in praise of this bull.
 Yet another specialty is that, a metallic plate was embedded on the head of the Bull to prevent it from growing further.

-This is a rarest temple, where Lord’s mount precedes its master.
-Other than Bull there are the idols of God Surya and Goddess Chandra, it is also believed that river vrishabhavathi originates at the footsteps of Lord Surya.
+This is the rarest temple, where the Lord’s mount precedes its master.
+Other than the Bull, the temple has the idols of God Surya and Goddess Chandra as well.
+It is also believed that the river vrishabhavathi originates from the footsteps of Lord Surya.
 This temple is filled will fun and joy around the clock.

-Basavanagudi farmer show their gratitude to Nandhi The Bull" by contributing their first harvest of groundnuts to the Bull, this is celebrated every year in a great manner, and in known as Kadalekai Parishe' (groundnut fair).
-People from all over India gather here on this fete.
-The architecture of this temple is purely Dravidian, and the 15 feet tall Bull statue is one of the largest one carved from a single granite boulder.
+Basavanagudi farmers show their gratitude to Nandhi The Bull by contributing their first harvest of groundnuts to the Bull.
+This is celebrated every year in a great manner and is known as Kadalekai Parishe' (groundnut fair).
+People from all over India gather here during this fete.
+The architecture of this temple is purely of Dravidian style, and the 15 feet tall Bull statue is one of the largest one carved out of a single granite boulder.

-Besides the bull temple, is the mysterious Ganesha temple, where the idol is made up of 110 kg of Butter, the wonder is that this butter never melts.
+Beside the bull temple, is the mysterious Ganesha temple, where the idol is made up of 110 kg of Butter and the wonder is that the butter never melts.
 All the devotees are left bewildered after witnessing the butter Ganapathy.
-Every four years this butter is distributed to all devotees and a new one is made.
+For every four years this butter is distributed to all devotees and a new one is made.

 The groundnut festival that occurs in Nov or Dec is very famous, other than that, Maha shivaratri and Pradosham are some of the important festivals.